 To get you ready for the cold days ahead, here are 20 simple tips that you can use to keep your hair in a healthy state this fall and winter.

-2. Use a shampoo and conditioner designed for dry hair.
+2. Use moisturizing shampoos and conditioners designed for dry hair.

 5. Do a hot oil treatment.
-I like to do a coconut oil prepoo or olive oil prepoo or a combination of both
+I like to do a coconut oil pre-poo or olive oil pre-poo or a combination of both oils.

 6. Sleep on a silk pillowcase or use a satin bonnet.
 It causes less friction.

-7. Hold off on coloring your hair since hair colors dries the hair out.
-If you must color your hair, be ready to increase your moisturizing efforts.
+7. Hold off on coloring your hair since hair colors dry the hair out.
+If you must color your hair, be ready to increase your moisturizing routine.

-8. Don’t be afraid to whip up your own DIY hair treatment.
-Some popular DIY treatment includes olive oil, honey, avocado and coconut milk.
+8. Don’t be afraid to whip up your own DIY hair treatments.
+Some popular DIY treatments include olive oil, honey, avocado, and coconut milk.

 RELATED POST: 10 DIY TREATMENTS FOR DRY HAIR

-9. Whenever you shampoo, apply the shampoo on your scalp and let the lather run down your hair
+9. Whenever you shampoo, apply the shampoo on your scalp and let the lather run down your hair.
+This ensures that your scalp gets cleansed without “over-cleansing” your hair.

-10. Consider using a sulphate free shampoo Sulphates leaves your hair feeling dry.
+10. Consider using sulfate-free shampoos to wash your hair.
+Sulfates leave your hair feeling dry.

-11. Apply conditioner on your ends first to ensure that this part of your hair gets enough nourishment
+11. Apply conditioner on your hair ends first to ensure that this part of your hair gets enough nourishment.

 13. Avoid crash diets, because when you starve your body of essential nutrients, your hair will be the first to feel it.
-This is because the hair producing cells are the least important cells in the body, and so they get nutrients last.
-So when there isn’t enough nutrients to go around, the new hair that grows out of your scalp will be dry, weak and unhealthy.
+This is because the hair-producing cells are the least important cells in the body, which means that they get nutrients last.
+So when there aren’t enough nutrients to be distributed all over your body, the new hair that grows out of your scalp will be dry, weak, and unhealthy.
+Due to lack of nourishments.

 15. Heat appliances removes moisture from your hair, consider air-drying your hair as often as possible.
-This isn’t only safe on your hair, it’s also saves you a few bucks on your electric bill.
+This isn’t only safe for your hair, it also saves you a few bucks on your electric bill.

-16. Massage your scalp in the evenings to increase blood flow to the scalp and stimulate sebum secretion
+16. Massage your scalp in the evenings to increase blood flow to the scalp and stimulate sebum secretion.
+You can apply one of these recommended hair growth products.

-17. Do not wash your hair with excessively hot water because it strips your hair of natural oils. use warm water to wash your hair and rinse the conditioner off with cool (not freezing cold) water.
-This will make your hair smooth and shiny
+17. Do not wash your hair with excessively hot water because it strips your hair of natural oils.
+Use warm water to wash your hair and rinse the conditioner off with cool (not freezing cold) water.
+This will make your hair smooth and shiny, and help close the cuticles, without causing damage.

 18. Stay away from products with alcohol, they dry your hair out.